CCAHybridLab/MatrixBarGraphWorkshop/README.md

 -Code to use the Hybrid Lab Number Display
 Using a 10 pin number display (2 are ground) in the lab

--Code to use a multiplexing
+-Code to use a Multiplexing
 Using the 32A908M in the lab and 3 LEDs

 -Code to make a BarGraphDisplay